 Raising funds to fight hunger is both fun and easy.
 Start your own online food drive today.

 Every $10 provides 40 meals, and there are many ways to make an impactful financial gift.

 Take the Pledge

-Second Harvest Food Bank is committed to ending hunger in Central Florida but we can’t do this alone.
+Second Harvest Food Bank is committed to fighting hunger but we can’t do this alone.
 Advocacy is a crucial part of hunger relief, and we are advocating for programs and policies at all levels that get food and nutrition for our neighbors facing hunger.

-Join us by signing the pledge to fight hunger, and use your voice and your vote to make a difference.
+Join us by signing the pledge to fight hunger, and use your voice to make a difference.